Course Descriptions

 HMSV 100 Introduction to Social Work and Human Services (3 units)

-An introductory overview of social welfare and the societal institutions in the U.S. that structure the provision of social services.
-The course presents a historical perspective on the development of U.S. social work and human services.
-Special attention is given to current service delivery systems, their policy and procedures, and the tasks of culturally responsive social workers and human service workers within those settings.
+An introductory overview of social welfare and social service institutions in the U.S. The course presents an historical perspective of the development of U.S. social work and human services.
+Special attention is given to the policies and procedures of current social service delivery systems as well as the importance of cultural sensitivity within those settings.

-HMSV 300 Field Experience in Social Work and Human Services (3 units)
+HMSV 121 Social Work and Human Services Seminar (1 units)

-This course offers supervised practicum in a community organization, agency or institution, allowing the student to apply knowledge and learn new skills outside of the classroom environment.
-This course is designed to provide the student with the opportunity to develop skills that would facilitate gaining employment in the social work/human services field.
+This course offers the student a supervised field experience in a community organization, agency, or institution, allowing the student to apply knowledge and learn new skills outside of the classroom environment.
+This course is designed to provide the student with an opportunity to observe, practice, and develop skills that would facilitate gaining employment in the human services field.

 Supervised internship in cooperation with private or public sector employers.
 Designed to apply knowledge and learn new skills, directly related to the student’s program of study, outside of the normal classroom environment.
 Students must attend one orientation which is offered the first three weeks of each semester.
-Each unit requires 60 hours per unit for unpaid work or 75 hours per unit for paid work during the semester.
-May be repeated for credit up to 16 units.
-The unit limitation applies to any Cooperative Education Work Experience (any combination of 670, 671 and/or 672 courses) offered within the SMCCCD.
+One unit of credit will be earned for each 48-54 hours of paid or unpaid work per semester, with a maximum of 6 units per semester.
+Students may repeat Work Experience courses within the SMCCCD for credit up to a maximum of 16 total units.
+The unit limitation applies to any Work Experience Education (any combination of 670, 671 and/or 672 courses) offered within the SMCCCD.

 HMSV 695 Independent Study (0.5- 3 units)